jooorooo/omniship-econt/README.md

 ## Description

-This library is a PHP Oriented Object client for the Econt XML API Services.
+This library is a PHP Oriented Object client for the [Econt.bg](http://econt.bg) XML API Services.

 ## Setup